Last Updated on December 9, 2021 by Chris and Lindsay

 In our remodel we did strip our camper down to the bare walls and floors.
 So in our case, we’re going to show you what we did from the ground up.

-RV Renovation at a Glance: Our RV Remodel Before and After
+RV Renovation at a Glance: Before and After

 If you are like us, you probably look at those examples and think:

 Sure, those people did a great job.
-But where do I begin and how can I do this RV renovation or trailer remodel if I do have a lot of DIY experience?
+But where do I begin and how can I do this RV renovation or trailer makeover if I do not have a lot of DIY experience or a large budget?

-But we also want to share that what we learned – both in studying other RV renovation examples and in making some mistakes of our own along the way – gave us complete confidence to share with you that we think all of the projects we’re about to share with you are completing within your ability.
+But we also want to share that what we learned – both in studying other RV renovations and in making some mistakes of our own along the way – gave us complete confidence to share with you that we think all of the projects we’re about to share with you are completely within your ability.

-None require technical skill and all can be completed with basic tools and a mind for safety.
+None require technical skill and all can be completed with basic tools, a mind for safety, and on a budget.

-If you’re up for the challenge, we hope this post will give you more than enough inspiration and ideas to complete your tiny home remodel.
+If you’re up for the challenge, we hope this post will give you more than enough inspiration and ideas to complete your tiny home renovation.

-Whether you’re sprucing up a pop-up camper or travel trailer, completing renovating a vintage RV, building out a van or giving new life to a fifth wheel – you can use our examples to guide you to taking on and completing the projects you choose to do with your camper makeover.
+Whether you’re sprucing up a pop-up camper or travel trailer, completely renovating a vintage trailer, building out a van or giving new life to a fifth wheel – you can use our examples to guide you to taking on and completing the projects you choose to do with your camper makeover.

 That said, sometimes you have to start with the end in mind and find ways to hold on to those images of what the camper will look like when it is done when you are in the middle of a challenging project.